keul/haunts/README.rst

    haunts <SHEET_NAME>

-The first time ``haunts`` will be run, it just create an `.haunts` folder in your home directory with configuration files inside, then it exits.
-You *must* edit the ``~/.haunts/haunts.ini`` file.

-Following run attempts will work normally.

-You can also limits events interaction to a single day, or a set of days by using the ``-d`` parameter (can be used multiple times):
+You can limits events interaction to a single day, or a set of days by using the ``-d`` parameter (can be used multiple times):

 .. code-block:: bash